nodecast/nodecast/README.md

 Mac OSX :
 ========

-mkdir -p src/nodecast.app/Contents/PlugIns/platforms

-cp /Users/youraccount/Qt/5.4/clang_64/plugins/platforms/libqcocoa.dylib src/nodecast.app/Contents/PlugIns/platforms
+cp /usr/local/lib/libqxmpp.0.8.3.dylib nodecast.app/Contents/Frameworks/libqxmpp.0.dylib

+macdeployqt nodecast.app

+cp -r nodecast.app /Applications/

 USE
 ====

 Nodecast / Login to setup your xmpp account

-You have to use an xmpp account with file transfert capability and open to Server2Server (not gmail account).
+You have to use an xmpp account with file transfert capability and open to Server2Server (gmail account should work).
 You can use your own jabber server like prosody.im.

 Nodecast / Preferences to setup bittorrent and active the embedded tracker in the advanced setting